marxanweb/general/documentation/docs_user.md

 ## Features
 ### Understanding features
 Features in Marxan Web are those things that need to be protected and can range from biodiversity features, for example species or habitats, to ecosystem services, for example scenic areas or natural capital.
 All projects must contain one or more features and for each feature a target must be specified for the amount of that feature that must be protected (based on the geographic extent).
-For example, if a feature within a project is 'sea grass beds' and the geographic area is 32Km2 within the planning grid and a target is set of 10%, then the total area of sea grass beds that must be protected is 3.2Km2.
+For example, if a feature within a project is 'sea grass beds' and it has a total geographic area of 32Km2 within the planning grid and a target of 10%, then the total area of sea grass beds that must be protected is 3.2Km2.

 All features within the project initially carry the same weight - that is, all of them are considered equally in the Marxan run.
 This can be changed by changing the Species Penalty Factor.
 For more information see [Changing feature penalty factor](#changing-feature-penalty-factor).